juan-lopes/ElixirCode/README.md

 ## Overview

 This course is designed to provide a comprehensive introduction to Elixir and Phoenix, covering fundamental concepts and practical applications.
 Whether you're a beginner or an experienced developer, this bootcamp will help you master Elixir and Phoenix for building robust and scalable web applications.

-## Contents

-- **/code**: This directory contains all the code examples and projects covered in the course.